 Patient out-of-pocket costs have been trending upward for several years now.
-High-Deductible Health Plans (HDHP) account for a whopping 51% of the US workforce today.
+High-Deductible Health Plans (HDHP) account for 51% of the US workforce today.
 Now throw the global health crisis into the mix.
 A year after the initial outbreak, unemployment levels remain stubbornly elevated and one in four adults say they or a household member had difficulty paying medical bills.

 Patients are not the only ones feeling the financial pain.
 Hospitals have seen a 10% increase in self-pay dollars during the past five years (median) with bad debts growing at an alarming rate of over 30% per year at some hospitals.

-As healthcare organizations look for ways to capture more self-pay dollars, they are increasingly realizing that financial interactions form a critical part of the patient experience equation.
+As healthcare organizations look for ways to capture more self-pay dollars, they are increasingly realizing that financial interactions form a critical part of the digital patient experience equation.
 They are becoming more conscious of the gap between what consumers expect in terms of healthcare financial experience versus what is offered to them.

 Creating a no-surprise financial experience: 3 things to do

 The inability to compare pricing across Providers and gather an accurate bill estimate creates a stressful financial experience, often resulting in low POS collections.
 Tailoring the experience, by providing custom cost estimates, financial counseling, and payment options paves the way for better access to care and increases patient satisfaction and collections.

 How can Providers do this?
 Implementing a unified Pre-Access Service Center – one that unifies technology, people, and processes to streamline registration and patient engagement systems – is the answer.